sergeypanin1994/octane/README.md

 ## Getting started

 1. You can use Octane as a server application to deploy on a platform like Render or Vercel.
 2. You can use someone else's node.
-This way you don't have to support your own server and manage funds on fee payer account.
+This way you don't have to support your own server and manage funds on the fee payer account.
 However, you'll be limited by SPL tokens they offer at their price per signature.
 3. You can integrate Octane into your backend by using it as a Node.js library.

 Get an overview of Octane's use cases and how to implement them in [Recipes](docs/recipes.md).